 A lot of growth happens during sleep because secretions of human growth hormone peak throughout the night.
 To support healthy growth, the National Sleep Foundation recommends that children ages six through 13 sleep for nine to 11 hours per night.
 Teens ages 14 through 17 need eight to 10 hours.

 During growth spurts, rapid changes in height and limb length can cause their center of gravity to shift, according to the American Academy of Pediatrics.
 You may notice that they’re more clumsy and accident-prone than usual.

 6. He Is Gaining Weight

-It is normal for your child’s weight to peak during their growth spurt, according to the University of Southern California.
+It is normal for your child’s weight to peak during their growth spurt.
 Pay attention to weight concerns arising during this time, and be sure to provide constant support.
-This jump in weight can sometimes contribute to future body image issues, according to a 2015 Adolescent Health, Medicine and Therapeutics review.
+This jump in weight can sometimes contribute to future body image issues, according to a 2015 review in Adolescent Health, Medicine and Therapeutics.